Originally published May 17, 2021. Updated Novermber 14, 2023.

 When a dangerous dog causes physical injury to a person, pet, or farm animal, the law imposes strict liability on the owner.
 This means that the dog bite victim does not need to prove that the owner behaved negligently in allowing the dog to bite the victim.

 Strict liability makes it easier for dog bite victims to recover compensation in New York than in states that require proof of negligence.
-But New York’s dog bite statute has two important limitations.
+But New York’s dog bite statute has some important limitations.

 For strict liability to apply, the dog must fall into the definition of “dangerous dog.”
 According to the statute, the dog bite victim can prove the dog’s danger in two ways: